-“The indictment alleges an elaborate scheme in which the defendant conspired to lure unsuspecting investors with fraudulent promises of large returns in the cryptocurrency market, only to divert millions of dollars for his own personal use,” said Acting Assistant Attorney General Nicholas L. McQuaid of the Justice Department’s Criminal Division.
+“The complaint alleges an elaborate scheme in which the defendant conspired to lure unsuspecting investors with fraudulent promises of large returns in the cryptocurrency market, only to divert millions of dollars for his own personal use,” stated Acting Assistant Attorney General McQuaid.
 “While the technologies and methods are constantly changing, the Criminal Division’s commitment to aggressively pursuing fraud in all its forms remains unchanged.”

-“Mr. DeMarr created an elaborate cryptocurrency scheme, complete with high profile endorsements and incredibly large returns that proved to be a mirage costing investors millions,” said Assistant Director in Charge Kristi K. Johnson of the FBI’s Los Angeles Field Office.
-“Mr. DeMarr is now in custody and no longer spending his victims' money, nor hiding from justice by faking his own disappearance.”
+"Mr. DeMarr created an elaborate cryptocurrency scheme, complete with high profile endorsements and incredibly large returns that proved to be a mirage, costing investors millions," stated FBI Assistant Director-in-Charge Johnson.
+"Mr. DeMarr is now in custody and no longer spending his victims' money, nor hiding from justice by faking his own disappearance.”

-“In today’s hi-tech financial world there are increasingly more opportunities for fraudsters to take advantage of people and their bank accounts,” said Special Agent in Charge Ryan Korner of the IRS-Criminal Investigation (IRS-CI) Los Angeles Field Office.
-“John DeMarr’s Bitcoin operation is one such example of a cryptocurrency investment scheme that did not payoff for his investors.
-Claiming to be part of a cryptocurrency ‘ecosystem,’ DeMarr created nothing more than an elaborate fraud scheme where he stole his investors’ money to fund his own personal lifestyle, resulting in losses totaling over $11 million.
+“In today’s hi-tech financial world there are increasingly more opportunities for fraudsters to take advantage of people and their bank accounts,” stated IRS-CI Special Agent-in-Charge Korner.
+“John Demarr’s Bitcoin operation is one such example of a cryptocurrency investment scheme that did not payoff for his investors.
+Claiming to be part of a cryptocurrency ‘ecosystem,’ Demarr created nothing more than an elaborate fraud scheme where he stole his investors’ money to fund his own personal lifestyle, resulting in losses totaling over $11 million.
 Financial crimes never pay, as one way or another the person behind the computer will be caught and will be held accountable.”

-Similarly, according to the complaint, Start Options also purported to feature celebrity endorsements to promote its securities offerings.
-For example, a professional athlete purportedly endorsed Start Options when, as alleged in the indictment, the athlete had no involvement with Start Options and his name and likeness were used without his consent.
-Based on this and other fraudulent promotional materials, investors sent millions of dollars worth of Bitcoin, Ethereum, and fiat currency to financial accounts, including cryptowallets, controlled by DeMarr and others in the U.S. and abroad.
+Start Options also purported to feature celebrity endorsements to promote its securities offerings.
+For example, a professional athlete purportedly endorsed Start Options when, in fact, the athlete had no involvement with Start Options and his name and likeness were used without his consent.
+Based on this and other fraudulent promotional materials, investors sent millions of dollars’ worth of Bitcoin, Ethereum, and fiat currency to financial accounts, including cryptowallets, controlled by DeMarr and others in the U.S. and abroad.

-According to the complaint, DeMarr and others also paid various promoters, including an actor famous for martial arts films made in the 1980s and 1990s, to serve as a promoter and celebrity spokesperson, falsely claiming that B2G could generate an “8000%” return for investors within one year, and that he was a participant in the ICO.
-DeMarr and others also created false press releases and whitepapers about B2G, fabricated B2G account statements, and refused to allow investors to withdraw their money.
+According to the complaint, DeMarr and others paid various promoters, including an actor famous for appearing in martial arts films of the 1980s and 1990s, to serve as a promoter and celebrity spokesperson, falsely claiming that B2G could generate a massive return for investors within one year, and that he was a participant in the ICO.

-The charge in the complaint is based on allegations, and the defendant is presumed innocent unless and until proven guilty.
+The charge in the complaint is an allegation, and the defendant is presumed innocent unless and until proven guilty.